 The Commonwealth Scientific and Industrial Research Organisation (CSIRO) has received approval to trial, under limited and controlled conditions, a range of GM wheat and barley lines that have been genetically modified (GM) for altered grain composition, nutrient utilisation efficiency, disease resistance or stress tolerance.
-The proposed field trial will take place on up to 1 ha from 2009-12, at one site in the Australian Capital Territory, on a maximum area of 2.3 ha per year between May 2012 and June 2017.
+The proposed field trial will take place at one site in the Australian Capital Territory, on a maximum area of 2.3 ha per year between May 2012 and June 2017.

 What is the purpose of the trial?

-How have the GM wheat lines been modified?
+How have the GM wheat and barley lines been modified?

-What controls have been imposed on this release?
+What controls have been imposed for this release?

 The Risk Assessment and Risk Management Plan (RARMP) for this application concluded that the release poses negligible risks to people and the environment.
-However, licence conditions have been imposed to restrict the release to the size, location and duration requested by the applicant as these were important considerations in the assessment process.
-As well as limits on the scale of the release, control measures have been imposed to restrict the spread and persistence of the GMO and the introduced genetic material.
-These include ensuring that the GM wheat plants in the field are isolated from non-GM wheat plants; that transport and storage of the GM plant materials are in accordance with OGTR guidelines; and monitoring for, and destroying, any wheat plants on the release site for at least two years after harvest and until no volunteers are detected for at least six continuous months.
+However, a range of licence conditions have been imposed to limit the release to the size, location and duration requested by the applicant as these were important considerations in the assessment process.
+As well as limits on the scale of the release, control measures have been imposed to restrict the spread and persistence of the GMOs and their introduced genetic material.
+These include conditions that provide for the secure transport and storage of the GM plant materials, and monitoring the release site for at least two years after final harvest, during which time any volunteer plants found must be destroyed.

 Want more information?